-4.2.4 Immediate payment by electronic credit transfer (Full Frontier Declaration only)
+4.1.4 Immediate payment by electronic credit transfer (Full Frontier Declaration only)

-Immediate payment by electronic credit transfer is available only for Full Frontier your business bank account.
+Immediate payment by electronic credit transfer is available only for Full Frontier Declarations in the TSS Portal.
+The process for this MoP is different from that using the CDS Cash Account because the payment is not automatic but must be made outside of TSS from your business bank account.
 Furthermore, no specific update is required to be made in your company profile on the TSS Portal.